 When is the best time to replace a roof in Seattle?

 July through September is the optimal window: lowest rainfall, adhesives cure properly, and crews work most efficiently.
 That said, Seattle roofing companies work year-round.
 A well-managed winter or spring replacement with daily dry-in is a legitimate option, and off-season timing sometimes means better contractor availability.
+Read our complete guide to Seattle roof replacement timing for the full seasonal breakdown by month.

 Does homeowners insurance cover roof replacement in Seattle?